-Stanley is the principal former mining town of North West Durham and came into being in the nineteenth century from the two colliery settlements of East Stanley and West Stanley which subsequently merged.
+Stanley is the principal former mining town of north-west Durham and came into being in the nineteenth century from the two colliery settlements of East Stanley and West Stanley that subsequently merged.
 Collectively Stanley served as a focal town for the numerous collieries and pit villages of the area.

 Other mines in the Stanley area included the Louisa Pit at South Moor which operated from the 1750s to the 1960s and nearby, the Hedley Colliery which also formed part of the South Moor Group of mines.

 The town of West Stanley developed along the now pedestrianised Front Street which forms the main street of the town.
 The Front Street of West Stanley was linked to the Front Street of East Stanley by the ‘High Street’, although only a little of High Street remains, superseded by modern roads and a roundabout.
 East Stanley was situated near Beamish Colliery (1763-1966) that was located on the edge of the town and should not of course be confused with the Beamish Colliery at Beamish Museum.